-While these are five very important questions to keep in mind while choosing a new platform, every marketing team is different, and will therefore be looking for different options.
+While these are five very important questions to keep in mind while choosing a new B2C marketing platform, every marketing team is different, and will therefore be looking for different options.

 Figuring out which solution is best for you is not an easy process, but one that will inevitably need to be undertaken for such a pivotal, long-term investment.

 - 5 Examples of B2C Marketing Strategies with Big Results

 - Top 5 Questions to Ask When Choosing a B2C Marketing Platform

 - 5 Examples of Successful B2C Marketing That Will Make Your Head Spin

 ► GET YOUR MARKETING PLATFORM RFP GUIDE + 150-QUESTION CHECKLIST and save the time, hassle, and doubt involved in creating your own!